ooemperor/SUC2024/README.md

-# Seminar Urban Commputing 2024
+# Seminar Urban Computing 2024

 This repository is used for the Seminar Urban Computing 2024 for the project "Housing Data made visible"